Dynamical localization and eigenvalue asymptotics: long-range hopping lattice operators with electric field: Introduction

 where \( \delta_n = (\delta_{nj})_{j \in \mathbb{Z}} \) is the canonical basis of \( \ell^2(\mathbb{Z})\).
 These quantities characterize the spreading of the wave packet \( e^{-itH}\psi \).

-In recent years, there has been substantial research activity particularly dedicated to the study of the phenomenon of \textit{dynamical localization} \cite{Avila,Damanik,Pigossi3,Pigossi2,Pigossi,Sun2,shi1,shi2,shi3,shi4,Sun}, measured through the moments of order \( q > 0 \). \( H \) exhibits dynamical localization if, for all initial conditions \( \delta_k \), each moment is uniformly bounded in time, that is, for each \( q > 0 \) and each \(\delta_k\),
+In recent years, there has been substantial research activity particularly dedicated to the study of the phenomenon of \textit{dynamical localization} \cite{Avila,Damanik,DamanikFillman1,DamanikFillman2,Pigossi3,Pigossi2,Pigossi,Sun2,shi1,shi2,shi3,shi4,Sun}, measured through the moments of order \( q > 0 \).
+We say that \( H \) exhibits dynamical localization if, for all initial conditions \( \delta_k \), each moment is uniformly bounded in time, that is, for each \( q > 0 \) and each \(\delta_k\),

 This is the standard strong notion of absence of transport for discrete operators.
 Due to the RAGE Theorem \cite{Oliveira}, dynamical localization requires pure point spectrum; however, it is possible to have systems with pure point spectrum without dynamical localization \cite{DJLS,Germinet}.
-One way to establish such a property is through the control of eigenfunctions, referred to as Semi-Uniform Localization of Eigenfunctions (SULE) \cite{DJLS, Tcheremchantsev}.
+One way to establish such a property is through the control of eigenfunctions, referred to as semi-uniform localization of eigenfunctions (SULE) \cite{DJLS, Tcheremchantsev}.

 Let $H$ be a self-adjoint operator acting in \( \ell^2(\mathbb{Z}) \).
 We say that \( H \) exhibits SULE if there exists an orthonormal basis of \( \ell^2(\mathbb{Z}) \) by eigenfunctions of \( H \), \( \{\phi_m\}_{m \in \mathbb{Z}} \), that is, \( H\phi_m = \lambda_m \phi_m, \, m\in \mathbb{Z} \), for which there exist \( \alpha > 0 \) and, for each eigenfunction \( \phi_m \), an \( j_m \in \mathbb{Z} \) such that, for any \( \delta > 0 \),